nodeschool/osaka/README.md

-tokyo
+osaka
 =====

-nodeschool group for Tokyo, Japan
+nodeschool group for Osaka, Japan

 # join the chat